 Customers will then have the option to create an account and add themselves to the system.
 On the creation of an account they will be asked to make a username and password to keep their information secure.
 This will also allow them to keep track of their order and payments.

+They will also be asked to submit contact details which will include emails and address.
+This is so the company can keep the customer updated on their order and payments and contact them if any issues arise.
+A customer will be able to edit and update their details after an account is created.
+Additionally, if there is no pending or outstanding order or finances, they will be able to delete their account.

 Payment details will also be requested for payment of product.
 Additionally, upon creation of order customers will be able chose a financial option for their payment.